SNodeC/snode.c/README.md

     std::size_t onReceivedFromPeer() override { // Called in case data have already been received by the framework
-                                                // and thus are ready for preccessing. char junk[4096];
+                                                // and thus are ready for preccessing. char chunk[4096];

-        std::size_t junkLen = readFromPeer(junk, 4096); // Fetch data.
+        std::size_t chunkLen = readFromPeer(chunk, 4096); // Fetch data.
                                                           // In case there are less than 4096 bytes available return at
                                                           // least that amount of data.
                                                           // In case more than 4096 bytes are available
                                                           // onReceivedFromPeer will be called again.
                                                           // No error can occure here.
-        if (junkLen > 0) {
+        if (chunkLen > 0) {
-            VLOG(1) << "Data to reflect: " << std::string(junk, junkLen);
+            VLOG(1) << "Data to reflect: " << std::string(chunk, chunkLen);
-            sendToPeer(junk, junkLen); // Reflect the received data back to the server.
+            sendToPeer(chunk, chunkLen); // Reflect the received data back to the server.
                                          // Out of memory is the only error which can occure here.
         }

-        return junkLen; // Return the amount of data processed to the framework.
+        return chunkLen; // Return the amount of data processed to the framework.
     }
 };
 ```